We may earn a commission if you click our links. See our affiliate disclosure for more information.

 Although there are literally thousands of places to buy a new phone, I’m going to go through a few of the most common places to buy one and discuss some of the pros and cons of each.

-Buying directly from a mobile carrier like Verizon and AT&T or a smaller carrier like Republic Wireless or Project Fi, is usually the easiest way to go about buying a new phone.
+Buying directly from a mobile carrier like Verizon, AT&T, and T-Mobile, or a smaller carrier like Republic Wireless, Tello Mobile, or Google Fi Wireless (formerly Project Fi), is usually the easiest way to go about buying a new phone.
 After all, most of us have been buying from our carriers for a decade or more.

 Advantages of buying from a carrier